rflstruthers/ASP.NET-MVC-Back-End-Projects/README.md

             }
             return View(chatMessage);
         }

+Working on an existing part of the application gave me valuable experience troubleshooting code written by others.
+I debugged the existing code to determine how it was working and then made the necessary edits to fulfill the Story requirements.
+This was important practice in development that I will undoubtedly use many times in my future projects.

 ## Other Skills Learned
 * Working with a group of developers to identify bugs to the improve usability of an application.